fosler2/Card-Games/akaCheesedog.md

 2. Cards may be played according to the following rules:

 > - MAIN RULE: Played card(s) must be GREATER THAN or EQUAL TO the card value at the top of the current pile.
+> - MAIN RULE 2: If you have no cards to play, you have to pick up the pile.
 > - ACES are HIGH.
 > - If you have multiple of the same card, you may play them all at the same time.
 > - If there are FOUR or more of the same card on the top of the pile, the pile is CLEARED to DISCARD.